-I have a tendency to use leftovers from house projects but if I was choosing new, I adore pine and cedar because both are easy to work with and have a simple grain.
+I have a tendency to use leftovers from house projects but if choosing new, I adore pine and cedar because both are easy to use and have a simple grain.

 Sanding Comes First

 Wood that needs additional help or even ink removed I use my electric sander.
 Remember with both applications always sand with the grain of the wood.

 Types of Paint

-- Apple Barrel Craft Acrylic Paint – Inexpensive and easy to use – purchase at craft stores or online
+- Apple Barrel Craft Acrylic Paint – Inexpensive and easy to use – purchase at craft stores or online.

-- Chalk paint – No specific brand it’s a breeze and I love it, purchase at craft store or online
+- Chalk paint – No specific brand it’s a breeze and I love it, purchase at craft store or online.

-- Behr – Purchase at Home Depot in test containers great for interior and outdoor projects
+- Behr – Purchase at Home Depot in test containers great for interior and outdoor projects.

 Getting the Paint Applied

 When finished I’ll toss it because there won’t be much left of it.
 Make sure your rag is cotton as it absorbs the paint making application a breeze.

 Always begin on the back side first so you can get the feel and apply by rubbing in towards the grain of the wood.
 Take your time and enjoy the process.

-This color is spectacular in person but look at the grain just grasping to appear through.
-Together they both compliment like it was meant to be.
+This color is spectacular in person and look at the grain appearing through.
+Together they both complement like it was meant to be.

 More Colors using Chalk an Behr Paint

 The white was from Behr and the application was smooth and simple.
-The brown was Waverly chalk paint and it really defined detail to absolute perfection.
+The brown was Waverly chalk paint and it really brought out the wood.